Niebrah/Main-Dog-Through-A-Maze/README.md

 # Mutt-Through-A-Maze
 An animated dog will be manually navigated through a maze with food that can affect its health score and food score.
 //this is code I did in Eclipse IDE and pasted in separate repositories to represent different classes
+//I have separate packages for the images hand-drawn and uploaded to represent the dog avatar which I could not figure out how to
+//show on github

 package main;
 import java.awt.BorderLayout;